You can make these Halloween luminaries on a budget, in three steps! Kids will love these mummy mason jars too.

 I have some more really cool Halloween crafts coming up so stay tuned (here’s a spoiler, they’re all gonna use Mod Podge).

-If you enjoyed these Halloween luminaries, take a peek at these other Halloween crafts for kids:
+If you enjoyed these Halloween luminaries, take a peek at these other Halloween crafts I think you’re going to like: